OshotOkill/babel-preset-react-plus/README.md

 NOTE:

 - Requires Babel v6+.
-- babel-preset-es2015/es2016 are excluded.
+- babel-preset-es2015/es2016/es2017/latest are excluded.
 You need to download them manually.
+- async/await was offically moved into babel-preset-es2017.
 ```

 ## Install